-- Lead you add your contacts as Leads for your business.
-You can use our built in forms or a gravity form / contact form 7 integration to capture leads.
+- Lead : you add your Contacts as Leads for your business.
+You can use our built in Forms, our Gravity Form or Contact Form 7 integrations to capture leads.

 Now, you can have your funnel with just those two steps, but if you do it would look like the screenshot below

-Using the example above, this now expands the funnel to look like the following.
+Using the example above, the funnel now looks like the following.

 Tracking a Funnel step with no contacts

-It’s important to make sure when you define your contacts that you then go through your data and make sure you have contacts at the various steps of the funnel.
+It’s important to make sure when you define your Contact statuses for your funnel that you make sure you have Contacts at the various steps of the funnel.

 Having your funnel statuses the same as your actual customer status array is the best way to have a funnel to track and will tie in with your data.

 However this is not required.
-You may have a couple of statuses like ‘Blacklisted‘ or ‘Refused‘ in which case you leave out of the Funnel settings and your funnel will look a little something like this
+You may have a couple of statuses like ‘Blacklisted‘ or ‘Refused‘, which you can leave out of the Funnel settings.
+Your funnel will look a little something like this

 Explaining the CRM Sales Funnel

-- Lead: This is people who have filled in a form and are automatically added to our list
+- Lead: people who have filled in a form and are automatically added to the company’s list

-- Contacted: We’ve reached out to them and opened a dialogue
+- Contacted: company has reached out to them and opened a dialogue

-- PreSale: They’ve asked us a Presale question about an extension or bundle
+- PreSale: user has asked a Presale question about an module or bundle

-- PostSale: They’ve contacted us following a purchase
+- PostSale: user contacted company following a purchase

-- Upsell: We’ve either sold them more products, or upgraded them to a higher package
+- Upsell: either sold them more products, or upgraded them to a higher package

 How to manage your Funnel

-- We see we have had a number of new leads who we need to contact
+- see we have had a number of new leads who we need to contact

-- We go about reaching out to them, and make a note to the edit record and change their status to ‘Contacted’
+- go about reaching out to them, and make a note to the contact’s record and change their status to ‘Contacted’

-- If we have any Pre-Sale questions into our support desk, we check our CRM for the contact, if it exists we make a note, and change the status to ‘PreSale’ if they don’t exist we add a new contact using their email
+- If any Pre-Sale questions have arrived in the support desk, check the CRM for the Contact.
+If they exists, make a note, and change the status to ‘PreSale’.
+If they don’t exist in the CRM, we add a new contact using their email address.

-- Our Stripe Sync will automatically mark customers as ‘Customers’ in the CRM (changing the status to Customer)
+- Our Stripe Sync module will automatically mark Contacts as ‘Customers’ in the CRM (changing the status to Customer)

-- We also tag the customer at the same time with their package (for easier filtering)
+- you can also tag the Customer at the same time with the name of the package they purchased (for easier filtering).

 Funnel “Back Filling”

 When you load up your Funnel you might be a little unsure of the data in it.
-It’s showing 87 contacted in my example below.
+It’s showing 87 contacted in the example below.

 We have 83 customers, so for them to have reached the “Customer” status it’s assumed they’ve been through each of the defined steps above